nock/nock/README.md

  // GET /other/url => actually makes request to the server
 ```

-> Bear in mind that, when applying `{allowUnmocked: true}` if the request is made to the real server, no interceptor is removed.
+> Note: When applying `{allowUnmocked: true}`, if the request is made to the real server, no interceptor is removed.

-# Expectations
+## Expectations

 Every time an HTTP request is performed for a scope that is mocked, Nock expects to find a handler for it.
 If it doesn't, it will throw an error.